resendislab/Covid-19_scRNAseq/README.md

 # Analysis severe(1) vs moderate(0) response.

 In this section we compared and identify genes that separate the behavior of  Severe and moderate patients with COVID-19.
-We started the analysis from seven files:
+We started the analysis from seven files: (server: /media/usb/osbaldo/COVID-19/singlecell/comparison_moderate_severe_covid_19)

     1) Data_filtered.txt (original de single cell).
     2) genes.tsv         (original de single cell).